Mind Diagnostics is user-supported. If you buy through a link on the site, we may earn a commission at no cost to you. Learn More

 How do I get started with Amy Schmoll?

-Just tap the CHAT NOW button or tap here: A new window will open and you'll be directed to a simple form that will help start the conversation.
+Just tap the BOOK NOW button or tap here: A new window will open and you'll be directed to a simple form that will help start the conversation.

 Mental health conditions are real, common, and treatable.